Backbase/backbase.github.io/content/posts/unpublished/custom-common-libraries-for-integration-services/post.md

 ---
 ## **Introducing CS Communication Library**

-**Overview**: CS Communication Library is a versatile solution designed to facilitate communication with external APIs in Spring-based services.
+CS Communication Library is a versatile solution designed to facilitate communication with external APIs in Spring-based services.
 Leveraging Apache HTTP Client, this library simplifies the process of creating and managing REST templates for making API calls.

 ### **Features**: